koaning/lazylines/README.md

 ### lazylines

 This project contains a minimal method-chained API to deal with `.jsonl` files.
-It's made as a personal companion for the `db-out` output from Prodigy.
 The API is inspired by [dplyr](https://dplyr.tidyverse.org/) and is designed to be lazy.
+Everything is a generator until you call `.collect()`.

+The best way to explore is to check the docs on GitHub pages.